Jerry2001/jerry2001.github.io/_projects/1_project.markdown

 ---
 layout: page
-title: project 1
+title: The Effect Of Data Augmentation on Deep Representations
-description: a project with a background image
+description: Data augmentation is a simple and common technique that increases the model’s robustness to class-preserving transformations.
+However, our understanding of how data augmentation affects deep representations is limited.
-img: /assets/img/12.jpg
+img: /assets/img/projects/aug_eval.png
 importance: 1
 category: work
 ---